Michael Venn, entrepreneur and founder of app development company, Duplia Ltd, has seen firsthand just how powerful video can be for a brand.

 When working on Frames, we found that while users want to be able to collaborate with their friends on videos, they don’t want these videos to be very long.
 The maximum length for a Frames clip is one minute (unless two friends collaborate, of course).
 Users have busy lives, and short attention spans.
 Lengthy videos will turn them off almost as much as a white paper!

 Snackable content is the best way to keep your customers engaged.
-In their recent State of The Media Report, Oolaya found that of 2015 were less than 5 minutes long.
+In their recent State of The Media Report, Oolaya found that 95% of the most popular digital videos of 2015 were less than 5 minutes long.

 4. Make it personal